 Cheryl Gregory has worked for the church since June of 2006.
 She grew up in Virginia and has been living in Kentucky for 20+ years.
 Her husband of 12 years, Chuck, also works downtown and they are frequently seen lunching together downtown.
 Cheryl is a graduate of Bridgewater College in Bridgewater, Virginia.
 Her hobbies include hiking, making altered books, and reading.
 She and Chuck have 2 dogs at home, and most of their family living here in the state of Kentucky.
 Cheryl is amazingly efficient at handling multiple tasks such as answering the phone, assisting people with food needs from our pantry, preparing the weekly bulletin, printing a multitude of various reports, etc....
 She is the best church secretary in the world!

 Richard has been our administrator since August of 2006.
 He has the large responsiblity of maintaining the accounting for all the church's financial records.

 Dana has been with the Preschool Learning Center since 2005 when she was teaching the 3 year old class.
 In 2009 she took over as Director.
 Dana is married to Chris Patterson who is the Pastor for St. James United Methodist Church.

 Cedric has been our custodian since 2006.
 In addition to the time he spends keeping our facilities spick & span, he works fulltime for Bowling Green Technical College on their facilities staff.

-Stuart attends Bowling Green High School.
+Stuart attended Bowling Green High School, and will enter the Gatton Academy this August.
 He is a cadet in Civil Air Patrol, a platoon leader in Jr. ROTC, and plays percussion in the school band.
 In addition he is currently serving on Session as our Youth Elder and is active in our Youth Fellowship and activities.
 He makes sure the doors are open, lights on and sound running each Sunday morning.